J. Taylor Bell

 Carolina Defense Lawyers

-“I enjoy seeing people through hard situations,” he says.
 “I like to help people when they’re feeling hopeless or being accused of something they didn’t do.
-It happens; it’s just an unfortunate truth of this world.”
+It happens; it’s just an unfortunate truth of this world,” describes Bell.
+“I enjoy seeing people through those hard situations.”

-In his years of doing criminal defense work, Bell has seen how finger-pointing can sometimes spin out of control when something bad happens.
+In his years of doing criminal defense work, Bell has seen how finger-pointing can spin out of control when bad things happen.
+Numerous times, Bell has convinced a court that the actions of the government are unjust, achieving dismissals and sentence reductions for his clients as a result.

-“When there are serious allegations, everybody wants to be able to blame somebody so that everybody feels safe that they’ve caught the person who did whatever it is,” he says.
-“I think that plays a big role in law enforcement today, as opposed to truly recognizing what actually happened and whether this person actually did it, or if they’re just coming up with the easy target.”
+“When there are serious allegations, everyone wants to be able to blame somebody so that they feel safe that they’ve caught the person responsible,” he explains.
+“I think that plays a big role in law enforcement today, just coming up with the easy target as opposed to recognizing what actually happened and whether this person actually did it.”

-He lives in Lexington with his wife, Kiersten; son, Tanner; and rescue dog, Brodie.
-When he’s not working or spending time with his family, Bell can be found fishing for big stripers in South Carolina waterways.
+Bell lives in Lexington with his wife, Kiersten; son, Tanner; and rescue dog, Brodie.
+When he’s not working or spending time with his family, he can be found fishing for big stripers in South Carolina waterways.
+Additionally, he is active in the South Carolina Criminal Defense Attorneys’ Association, and also serves his community as a wrestling coach at River Bluff High School (where he has helped three teams win multiple state championships).